-CalDAV is an open protocol for synchronizing calendar and task applications on multiple devices and potentially for multiple users with a central server.
+CalDAV is an open protocol for synchronizing calendars and task applications on multiple devices and potentially for multiple users with a central server.
 It enables your mobile and laptop to share the same calendar and list of reminders.
-Consumers are most familiar with this as the popular web-calendar products from Apple, Google, and Yahoo! — all of which supports CalDAV and CardDAV.
+Consumers are most familiar with this as the popular web-calendar products from Apple, Google, and Yahoo! — all of which support CalDAV and CardDAV.

 You can add calendars through the Evolution groupware suite itself.
 The user interface isn’t great, and kind of hard to discover.
 You’d have to repeat the setup process for each calendar offered by a server offering multiple calendars even though the setup process lets you pick from a list of all the calendars it detects.
 See the documentation for setting up calendars and task lists in Evolution.
 There isn’t any documentation for setting up address book sync using CardDAV, but the process is almost exactly the same as for calendars and you’ll see the option for address book configuration while setting up your calendars.

 As I mentioned before, once you setup your calendars in one app it will appear in all the others.
 So you don’t need to use Evolution’s interface at all.
 GNOME Calendar has the best user experience for adding a CalDAV server out of all the calendaring apps for GNOME.
 The user interface can be a bit hard to find even when you’re actively looking for it.
 Once you find it, it lets you set up multiple calendars and even tasks lists (even though GNOME Calendar itself doesn’t support them) and doesn’t bother you with technical details beyond asking for the URL to the calendar server.
 Even that requirements could be removed by adding support for auto-detecting CalDAV server info from an email address and SRV records (RFC-6764).